glouppe/info8010-deep-learning/lecture7.md

 .center.width-100[![](figures/lec7/complexity.png)]

 where $n$ is the sequence length, $d$ is the embedding dimension, and $k$ is the kernel size of convolutions.

+???

+As noted in Table 1, a self-attention layer connects all positions with a constant number of sequentially executed operations, whereas a recurrent layer requires O(n) sequential operations.
+In terms of computational complexity, self-attention layers are faster than recurrent layers when the sequence length n$$ is smaller than the representation dimensionality $d$, which is most often the case with sentence representations used by state-of-the-art models in machine translations, such as word-piece [38] and byte-pair [31] representations.

+A single convolutional layer with kernel width $k < n$ does not connect all pairs of input and output positions.
+Doing so requires a stack of $O(n/k)$ convolutional layers in the case of contiguous kernels, or $O(logk(n))$ in the case of dilated convolutions [18], increasing the length of the longest paths between any two positions in the network.
+Convolutional layers are generally more expensive than recurrent layers, by a factor of $k$.

+As side benefit, self-attention could yield more interpretable models.
+We inspect attention distributions from our models and present and discuss examples in the appendix.
+Not only do individual attention heads clearly learn to perform different tasks, many appear to exhibit behavior related to the syntactic and semantic structure of the sentences.

 ---